Rotunda of Margaret Morrison Carnegie Hall

 School of Design Learning Pathways.

-UNDERGRADUATE PATHWAYS: Following a world-class foundation year, our three tracks offer students the opportunity to select an area of specialty within the broad discipline of design.
-Students in our undergraduate program can choose to study the design of products (industrial design), communications (graphic design and screen-based digital interactions), and environments (physical spaces and related digital experiences).
+UNDERGRADUATE PATHWAYS: Our three tracks in our Undergraduate Program offer students the opportunity to select an area of specialty within the broad discipline of design.
+Students can choose to study the design of products (industrial design), communications (graphic design and screen-based digital interactions), and environments (physical spaces and related digital experiences).

 The MDes program enables students with a background in design to deepen their expertise in designing for a range of interactions.
-Through the study of systems thinking and use of design research to ethically identify and address unmet needs, students amass skills and knowledge that enable them to tackle contemporary design challenges in thoughtful ways.
+Through the study of systems thinking and use of design research to ethically identify and address unmet needs, students develop skills and knowledge that prepare them to tackle contemporary design challenges in insightful ways.

-The MA program teaches students from non-design backgrounds the fundamentals of design, expanding their breadth and depth of understanding of the field.
-After one year of study, MA students are poised to integrate design into their native disciplines, or apply to continue their studies through the MPS or MDes program.
+The MA program helps students with non-design backgrounds to expand their understanding of the field through an education in the fundamentals of design.
+After one year of study, MA students are prepared to integrate design into their native disciplines.
+Or, they may apply to continue their studies through the MPS or MDes program.

 The MPS program is a two-semester program to which only MA students can apply.
 Courses required in the first year of the MDes program, except for Thesis Prep, comprise the curriculum.
 The MPS offers students a practical and attainable means of developing a strong, forward-thinking design practice.

-Our PhD in Transition Design develops future design leaders with the capacity to envision and realize purposeful change in the world across a range of complex systems, from natural resources to policy, culture, economies, cities, and social movements.
+Our PhD in Transition Design prepares future design leaders to envision and help design purposeful change in the world across a range of complex systems, from natural resources and policy to culture, economies, cities, and social movements.
 In addition to offering a self-funded route, we offer a small number of teaching fellowships to qualified applicants.

 The School in Brief

-• We are one of few design schools to offer degrees at the undergraduate, master's, and doctoral levels within a top-ranked multidisciplinary research university
+• We are one of only a few design schools in the world to offer degrees at the undergraduate, master's, and doctoral levels within a top-ranked multidisciplinary research university.

-• Students come from various backgrounds inspired by a wide range of motivations and career ambitions
+• Our students come from various backgrounds and are inspired by a wide range of motivations and career ambitions.

-• We provide advanced knowledge and skills at the master's level to advance or shift the direction of careers
+• We provide advanced knowledge and skills at the master's level for students who want to redirect or propel their careers forward.

-• We prepare our PhD students to help transform complex systems and practices to more positive futures for humanity and the planet
+• We prepare our PhD students to teach and help transform complex systems and practices into more positive futures for humanity and the planet.

-• Our students become "systems thinkers" able to see and solve complex problems in a globally connected and interdependent world
+• Our students become "systems thinkers" who are able to see and solve complex problems in a globally connected and interdependent world.